Growing Hibiscus in Pots – Care and Tips

 The hibiscus shrubs have woody stems and dark green almost glossy leaves.
 Flowers bloom for one day and then fall from the plant.

-Choosing Containers When Growing Hibiscus in Pots
+Hibiscus Care in Pots

 Keep in mind that hibiscus actually like their roots a bit crowded.
 Choose a container that is a bit bigger than the original pot that came with the plant.
 When potting up to a larger container, keep increasing by just a bit bigger each time.